 Canadian Medical Association (CMA) members in Alberta have voted Dr. Alika Lafontaine as a nominee for CMA president in 2022–23.
 Dr. Lafontaine is an award-winning physician who practises anesthesia in Grande Prairie, Alberta.

-He was born and raised in Treaty 4 Territory (Southern Saskatchewan) and has Anishinaabe, Cree, Metis and Pacific Islander ancestry.
+He was born and raised in Treaty 4 Territory (Southern Saskatchewan) and has Métis, Oji-Cree, Pacific Islander ancestry.

 Pending confirmation of his nomination by CMA General Council this August, Dr. Lafontaine will serve as president-elect until August 2022, when he will become CMA president.

 Four other candidates – Dr. Vishal Bhella, Dr. Michael Giuffre, Dr. Noel Grisdale and Dr. James Makokis – took part in the election, with electronic voting from Feb.
 11 to 25.

 This election cycle saw the inclusion of two Indigenous candidates for the first time, the second being Dr. James Makokis.
 Dr. Lafontaine will be the first Indigenous nominee for CMA president in its history.
 Dr. Lafontaine will also be the first nominee for CMA president of Pacific Islander descent.

 Having witnessed the impacts of the pandemic on the lives of physicians, Dr. Lafontaine promoted the issues of healthy working conditions, the physician social contract and the creation of a culturally safe health system.
 Among the actions he emphasized was achieving national licensure, an important step in preparing Canadian physicians for future health care crises.

 “Mobility, employability and collaboration should exist in a post-pandemic world, along with the decreased stress, burnout and improved wellness that will result,” said Dr. Lafontaine.